MarlinFirmware/MarlinDocumentation/_basics/install_platformio.md

 1. Click on the "**Auto Build**" menu at the right end of the Atom menu bar to bring up the dialog.

     ![Auto Build (Top)](/assets/images/basics/install_platformio/auto_build_top.png)
+    You may be asked to grant VS permission to modify terminal.

 2. A submenu will pop up.
 Click "**PIO Build**".